 Download Notification of Use of Discretionary Day(s) form.
 Students are given a predeteremined number of discretionary days each year for illness, national boards, job or postgraduate interviews, etc.

 Students are required to contact the Office of Academic Affairs promptly of their intent to use a discretionary day so that timely notification can go to course directors and clinic personnel.
-The Attendance Policy is described in the School Catalog.
+Please read the Attendance Policy here.

 A discretionary day is normally recognized when students contact the Office of Academic Affairs before 9:00 am on the day of an absence or when other proper written notification has been received.